GruberMarkus/Export-RecipientPermissions/docs/README.md

 As Exchange stores trustees in different formats, the trustee original identity can be a SID, an NT4-style logon name or just about any string.
 - Multiple recipients share the same linked master account, user friendly name, distinguished name, GUID or primary SMTP address.
 As the search for this value returns multiple recipients, no details are shown.
 This should not happen when using the built-in Exchange tools, due to their built-in quality checks.
 It happens more often, when Exchange attributes are modified directly in Active Directory.
-Whe passing the '-Debug' PowerShell parameter, the script outputs recipients with non-unique attributes in the debug stream.
+Whe passing the '-verbose' PowerShell parameter, the script outputs recipients with non-unique attributes in the verbose stream.
 ## 2.5.
 Isn't a plural noun in the script name against PowerShell best practices?
 Absolutely.
 PowerShell best practices recommend using singular nouns, but Export-RecipientPermissions contains a plural noun.